clawrim/rgtihm/README.md

 Errors in WEL and GHB may occur due to indexing differences between MF-OWHM and MODFLOW 6:

-- MODFLOW 6 indexing starts from `xorigin` and `yorigin`.
+- MODFLOW 6 indexing starts from `xorigin (xll)` and `yorigin (yll)`.
 - MF-OWHM indexing starts from `xul` and `yul`.

 This difference can cause wells and GHB points to fall outside the active model area.
-Adjusting the indexing will resolve the issue.# MODFLOW 6 Version of RGTIHM
+Adjusting the indexing will resolve the issue.

 This repository contains the MODFLOW 6 conversion of the Rio Grande Transboundary Integrated Hydrologic Model (RGTIHM).
 The original model was developed using MODFLOW-One Water Hydrologic Model (MF-OWHM) by the USGS.